scottsanett/M5510-4K-High-Sierra-Installation/README.md

 ## Issues
 * The filesystem (APFS) could potentially be corrupted during reboots.
 I've had this happen to me more than a couple of times.
-* Time Machine works with APFS with no problem (I've migrated pretty much everything from previous backups of 10.12.6 with Migration Assitant)
+* Time Machine works with APFS with no problem.
 * The perl script seems to break copy && paste.
 The problem went away by itself after a few reboots.
-* iTunes crashes frequently
-  * The crashes do not happen at all with a fake ig-platform-id
+* iTunes crashes frequently.
+The crashes do not happen at all with a fake ig-platform-id.